 Sri Lanka has taken resolute measures to stop the further spread of the coronavirus

 Can I currently apply for a Sri Lanka visa?

-It is currently still possible to submit a visa application for Sri Lanka.
-However, new applications are not yet processed by the immigration service.
+It is currently possible to submit a visa application for Sri Lanka.
+However, new applications are not immediately processed by the immigration service.
 The visa applications will be put on hold until the travel ban of Sri Lanka is lifted.
-Once that happens, all applications will be processed right away and visas will likely be issued in a matter of days.
+Eearlier, it was announced that the country would allow travellers to enter again starting 1 August.
+However, this has been postponed, the travel ban remains in effect.
+As soon as it is permitted again to travel to Sri Lanka, additional requirements will likely apply.
+Travellers will need to apply for a visa before departure, and the visas will be more expensive initially.
+Aside from that, a number of health-related requirements will be implemented.
+As soon as the immigration service starts processing visa applications, the visas will most likely be issued within a matter of days.

 I’m still in Sri Lanka, what do I do?